The Tuesday following that fateful Sunday of adventure found me in the exotically decorated living room of an opulent mansion in our estate.

 I sent the message to Arji and Barak.
 Then switched off my phone and went to sleep.

 The next day, Mom and Dad took NJ and I on a shopping spree.
 NJ got some new clothes and toys, while I got some new clothes from Dad and books on parenting from Mom (she can be a real buzz kill sometimes).

 On our return, Nathan invited us over for dinner at his place.
 He was so courteous and proper I wanted to gag.

-After the first forkful of Yamarita Mom tasted, she paused and asked Nathan, “Did you prepare this?”, skepticism etched in her words.
+After the first forkful of Yamarita Mom tasted, she paused and asked Nathan, “Did you prepare this?”

 “Only you?
 No help?”
 She prodded.